Café Flesh: Criticism

 Scholar Bradford K. Mudge has said of Café Flesh, that it, "Like all great satire...stands in parodic opposition to the very generic forms out of which it evolved.
 Its brilliance results from a bifurcated vision: it dramatizes at once the death of pornography and its disturbing resurrection as culture itself.
 In so doing, the film marks a juncture—historically arbitrary to be sure—when 'pornography' is finally capable of critical self-reflection, capable of seeing its own 'imagination' as distinct from but integral to both its aesthetic predecessors and its larger cultural environment."

+Jacob Smith noted that "Sayadian's stylistic choices regarding performance--in large part pragmatic responses to the logistical imperatives of porn production--ended up shaping an aesthetic that ran parallel to a punk subculture that took an unsentimental, jaded view of sex and rejected the 1960s countercultural assertion of the liberating potential of free love.
+Cafe Flesh offers a metaphoric depiction of changing sexual mores in the Reagan era, when AIDS, punk, and a conservative cultural backlash would drive a stake through the heart of the free love ideals of the counterculture."